 How to Register Online:

-Please fill out and submit the online request form for Area 1, or return the chipping card that you should have received in the mail, by the dates specified below and on the card.
+Please reserve your chipping services by clicking the link below, or return the chipping card that you should have received in the mail, by the dates specified below and on the card.

-Chipping for Area 1 will take place between July 12 and July 24, 2021.
+Chipping for Area 4 will take place between October 11 and October 22, 2021.
+This two-week service window is required due to the logistics required for planning chipping routes and the high volume of properties served.
+We ask that all residents have their brush piles ready by the specified deadline (October 10th), regardless of when the chipping actually occurs, for LAHCFD to be able to provide this no-cost service to all participants in a timely and efficient manner.
 You can select that chips be left on your property or hauled away.
 If you opt to keep the chips, to comply with safety measures, you may only keep debris chipped from your property.
-Santa Clara County FireSafe Council will contact you at least one day prior to their arrival.
 YOUR NAME, EMAIL, PHONE, ADDRESS, SIGNATURE must be submitted on the online authorization form or included on the mailed CARD to receive Services.

 |Actual Chipping Date Range,|